Astrak/LoadScreen.js/README.md

 # LoadScreen.js
->Enjoy waiting
 A JS library to handle ThreeJS assets loading and improve UX with a load screen and progress indicator.
+Enjoy waiting.
 ```js
 //create scene, camera, renderer, and insert renderer before